 About

 I’m a electrical engineer who specializes in power systems engineering and modeling.
-Ever since I was young I was reading articles in Popular Science about renewable energy, nuclear, and fusion power along with space exploration.
-I ended up getting a degree in electrical engineering and now specialize in power systems engineering and modeling as the the Supervisor of Planning Model Administration at ERCOT.
+Ever since I was young I was reading articles in Popular Science about renewable energy, fusion power, space exploration, and watching science fiction shows.
+This eventually led to me getting a degree in electrical engineering.
+Now I specialize in power systems engineering and am the the Supervisor of Planning Model Administration at ERCOT.

 I focus on power systems modeling and simulation across both the planning and operations domains.
 I enjoy solving hard technical problems and leading teams to address the complex multifaceted challenges we face to ensure electric reliability.
 As a power systems engineer I am of the belief that the core mission for those of us in the industry is reliability.
 Our focus must on ensuring reliable electricity for society while also keeping costs low.

 Lately I’ve been focusing on how to address the challenge of reliably integrating Large Loads on the grid.
 I’ve been working on industry efforts to solve the problems posed by the rapid growth of these loads.
 I also speak in public forums to drive awareness of the risks these loads pose and how we can mitigate them.
-To help address these risks I’m participating in the following industry efforts:
+My opinion is that without a thorough understanding of these new load facilities we cannot understand all the risks they pose to the grid and as load designs advance, so we must keep pace with them.
+The failure to do so hinders the ability of the grid to ensure reliable power delivery and power our digital era risking national economic prosperity.

 NERC Large Load Task Force